alex-hhh/ActivityLog2/doc/fit-read.md

-The "fit-file.rkt" library provides conveinent infrastructure for parsing FIT files.
-It also provides an activtiy builder which allows reading activities from FIT files into a assoc list representation.
+The "fit-file.rkt" library provides convenient infrastructure for parsing FIT files.
+It also provides an activity builder which allows reading activities from FIT files into a assoc list representation.

 ## Reading Activities (the easy way) ##